19hours/sg-statutes/Acts/Land Titles Act.md

 (b) a mortgagee of registered land shall have the same right to apply to the court for an order for foreclosure as if the land were not under the provisions of this Act and the mortgagee held a legal estate therein.

-(2) Where the court has made an order for foreclosure upon an application made by a mortgagee of registered land, the mortgagee in whose favour the foreclosure order is made shall lodge an application in the approved form together with an office copy of the court order with the Registrar for the purpose of registering the court order under this Part.
+(2) Where the court has made an order for foreclosure upon an application made by a mortgagee of registered land, the mortgagee in whose favour the foreclosure order is made shall lodge an application in the approved form together with a duly certified copy of the court order with the Registrar for the purpose of registering the court order under this Part.

+[Act 8 of 2014 wef 15/08/2014]

 (3) The Registrar upon being satisfied that the court order is in order for registration shall register the order by entering a memorial of the court order in the relevant folio.